-The University is served by Our Lady of the Lake Regional Medical Center's (RMC) security subcontractor, Lake Security, as well as off-duty Baton Rouge police officers.
-Security guards maintain physical security and safety through vigilance and management of external and internal rounds as stipulated by the Director of Security.
-The Security Department is staffed 24 hours a day to provide immediate availability for emergency response.
+The University is served by Our Lady of the Lake Regional Medical Center's (RMC) security subcontractor, Lake Security, as well as Extra-duty Baton Rouge police officers.
+Security guards maintain physical security and safety through vigilance and management of external and internal rounds as stipulated by the Office of Facilities and Safety.
+The Lake Security Department is staffed 24 hours a day to provide immediate availability for emergency response.
+Lake Security can be reached by calling (225) 765-8825.
 In addition, an extra duty police officer is available during instructional hours Monday through Friday and can be contacted by calling 225-202-7890.